A part of Indiaonline network empowering local businesses

 Wildlife Sanctuary in Coimbatore

-The beautiful city of Coimbatore is well known not only for its industries but for its flora and fauna and wildlife.
-The city is blessed with rich bio-diversity and the salubrious climate of the destination is loved by the nature enthusiasts and travellers.
-Coimbatore and its surrounding areas near Western Ghats are considered to be the treasure land for most of the tourists as the region boasts of flora and fauna.
+Coimbatore and its surrounding areas near the Western Ghats are considered as the treasure land for most tourists as the region boasts of flora and fauna.
 It is important to know that the Coimbatore Forest Division forms a compact and continuous block lying in the north-western part of the Coimbatore district.
-The forests of Coimbatore are mainly responsible for the green landscape, cool weather and clean air.
-If you are really interested to experience some thrilling moments, then step into wildlife sanctuary in Coimbatore with your friends and family.

 Annamalai Wildlife Sanctuary

-Wildlife Sanctuary in CoimbatoreSituated in the Western Ghats near Pollachi, the Annamalai Wildlife Sanctuary is one of the largest and well preserved sanctuaries in Tamil Nadu.
-Also, this popular wildlife sanctuary is situated at an altitude of 1,400 metres in the Western Ghats.
-Recently, the sanctuary was renamed as the Indira Gandhi Wildlife Sanctuary which has been extended in the total area of 1000 sq km.
-Annamalai Wildlife Sanctuary holds priceless fauna and flora in the city.
+Situated in the Western Ghats near Pollachi, the Annamalai Wildlife Sanctuary is one of the largest and well-preserved sanctuaries in Tamil Nadu.
+This popular wildlife sanctuary is situated at an altitude of 1,400 meters in the Western Ghats.
+Recently, the sanctuary was renamed the Indira Gandhi Wildlife Sanctuary which has been extended to a total area of 1000 sq km.

 Flora & Fauna

-Few reports have estimated that the floral diversity in this sanctuary has over 2000 species in which 200 species contain medicinal value.
-Apart from its rich diversity of trees, the sanctuary has 100 species of orchids, ferns, palms, grasses, etc. The forest types of this region include tropical wet evergreen forest, Southern Tropical Dry Deciduous Forest, Dry Savannah Forest, Southern Bamboo Forest and much more.
+The floral diversity in this sanctuary has over 2000 species of which 200 species contain medicinal value.
+Apart from its rich diversity of trees, the sanctuary has 100 species of orchids, ferns, palms, grasses, etc.

-Further, the wildlife sanctuary supports large number of faunal population and some of the animals exist in the region include elephant, spotted deer, Sambar, mouse deer, Nilgiris Langur, Malabar Giant squirrel, Civet, Porcupine, Jackal, Wild dog, lion tailed macaque.
-This large wildlife sanctuary has a reservoir named as Amaravathi in which lot of crocodiles can be found.
-The Annamalai Tiger Reserve is considered to be the major biodiversity hotspots with six tribes living in the region.
-The indigenous groups that live in the destination are Kaadars, Malasars, Pulaiyars, Malai Malasars and Mudhuvars.
+This large wildlife sanctuary has a reservoir named Amaravathi in which a lot of crocodiles can be found.
+The Annamalai Tiger Reserve is considered to be the major biodiversity hotspot with six tribes living in the region.
+The indigenous groups that live in the destination are Kaadars, Malasars, Pulaiyars, Malai Malasars, and Mudhuvars.

 Birds in Annamalai Wildlife Sanctuary